 Sr. Carol Marie entered the Sisters of the Divine Savior in 1962 at our former St. Mary’s Convent at 35th and Center Streets in Milwaukee.
 She professed first vows in 1965 and final vows in 1971.

 Most recently, Sr. Carol Marie served on a disaster clean-up crew with Kelmann Restoration in Milwaukee.
-After she retired, former Kelmann co-owner, Richard Niggemann invited her to join a group of volunteers who minister at the Milwaukee County Children’s Detention Center (CDC).
+After she retired, former Kelmann co-owner, Richard Niggemann invited her to join a group of volunteers to minister at the Milwaukee County Children’s Detention Center (CDC).

 “I could see a gradual change in him and he admitted responsibility for what he did.
 I am most certain it is the Divine Savior and Holy Spirit who give these kids the courage to change.”
-She also feels the Holy Spirit brought her to this ministry.
+She also believed the Holy Spirit brought her to this ministry.